Energinet-DataHub/ARCHIVED-geh-post-office/source/Energinet.DataHub.MessageHub.Client.SimpleInjector/documents/documentation.md

 # Documentation

-This package supports registration of MessageHub for IServiceCollection and SimpleInjector.
+This package supports registration of MessageHub for `IServiceCollection` and `SimpleInjector`.

-IServiceCollection example:
+`IServiceCollection` example:

 ```csharp
         serviceCollection.AddMessageHub(